-Our Member Prize Draw continues to be a huge bonus for our members with great interest shown (see feature on page 63, which contains the list of main prize winners for each month this year).
+Our Member Prize Draw continues to be a huge bonus for our members with great interest shown.
 We have added a number of special draws throughout the financial year to award prizes to as many members as possible.
 Congratulations to everyone!
 Remember it is very easy to enter by downloading an application form from our website www.hsscu.ie